MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 [Summary of Understanding](0_domain_study/summary_of_our_understanding.md)
 file.*

+---

+## 🔬 Actionable Research Questions

+ *__How has urban expansion over the past two decades influenced the frequency and* *spatial extent of the flood events in Kampala and Addis Ababa, considering* *rainfall variability during the same period?__*

-### 🧩 A Non Technical Explantion on How we chose to model the domain?
+### 🧩 A Non Technical Explanation On How We Chose To Model The Domain?

 We wanted to understand how the growth of cities like __Kampala and Addis Ababa__ over the last two decades might be making floods worse, especially when